 Where the design community meets.

-Software Developer / UX Joined about 4 years ago
+Software Developer / UX Joined over 6 years ago

 If you are a programmer, you might be surprised but other people normally don’t like hierarchies.
 Nested structures are hard to grasp, remember, navigate, and grouping is very often non-intuitive.
 Nested tabs are one of the worst UI patterns out there.